lucidrains/ESBN-pytorch/README.md

 This decoupling / indirection of sensory to abstract processing allows the network to outperform all previous approaches, including transformers.

+Update: On rereading, learned that it only beat a one layer transformer with 8 heads.
+That makes me feel better.

 ## Citations

 ```bibtex